General conditions for universality of Quantum Hamiltonians: Introduction

 \section{Introduction}

-Recent work has precisely defined what it means for one quantum system to simulate the full physics of another~\cite{Cubitt:2017}, and demonstrated that---within very demanding definitions of what it means for one system to simulate another---there exist families of local Hamiltonians that are universal, in the sense that they can simulate all other quantum Hamiltonians.
+Recent work has precisely defined what it means for one quantum system to simulate the full physics of another~\cite{Cubitt:2017}, and demonstrated that---within very demanding definitions of what it means for one system to simulate another---there exist families of local Hamiltonians that are \emph{universal}, in the sense that they can simulate all other Hamiltonians to any accuracy desired.
 This rigorous mathematical framework of Hamiltonian simulation not only gives a theoretical foundation for describing analogue Hamiltonian simulation -- one of the most promising applications of quantum computing in the NISQ (noisy, intermediate-scale quantum) era.
 It also unifies many previous Hamiltonian complexity results, and implies new ones~\cite{Cubitt:2017}.
 And it has even found applications in constructing the first rigorous holographic dualities between local Hamiltonians, providing toy models of AdS/CFT duality in quantum gravity~\cite{HQECC-local}.

-However, all previous constructions of universal Hamiltonians have relied heavily on using perturbation gadgets, and constructing complicated `chains' of simulations to prove that simple models are indeed universal.
+However, previous constructions of universal Hamiltonians have relied heavily on using perturbation gadgets, and constructing complicated `chains' of simulations to prove that simple models are indeed universal.
 For example, the original paper on universal quantum Hamiltonians used a chain of more than 10 simulations and perturbation gadget constructions to prove universality of the 2D general Heisenberg and XY models.
 This work was recently extended, with the first construction of a translationally invariant universal family of quantum Hamiltonians~\cite{PiddockBausch}, again using a complex, carefully engineered construction.
-In a recent work we developed a new method of proving universality, directly leveraging the ability to encode quantum computation into ground states.